ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 The onchain fee contribution tax is then deducted from each transaction output.

-As the total is unlikely to be divisible by the number of transaction outputs, there will be an overpayment.
-This overpayment MUST NOT be put in the transaction fee of any of the transactions.
-Instead, the pool leader MUST maintain a non-zero amount of funds it unilaterally controls, and put this overpayment into the transaction output representing that fund.
-Thus, the pool leader may end up having a net positive amount on its unilaterally-controlled funds.

 > **Rationale** This distribution of the onchain fees
 > incentivizes participants to only have one transaction output
 > for all its unilaterally-controlled funds.